SUITABLE USE OF ROOMS IN THE CHURCH

 - Use of naked flames: only small birthday cake candles, and tea lights in heat protective holders.
 Catering burners must be smoke free and not overheat the table surface.

-- Bouncy castle parties and lazer tag parties in the Main Hall only.
+- Bouncy castle parties in the Main Hall only.

 OTHER GENERAL USE RESTRICTIONS